• Skip to Content

 Lecture Hours: 2.5 Lab Hours: 4.5 Repeatable: No Grading: L

-Recommended: Acceptance to this course requires the submission of an application and faculty interview to determine if the applicant has the required level of skill and understanding of electrical concepts, mechanical and electrical diagnostics, the function and operating principles of common systems used in hybrid, electrical, and conventional vehicles.
-The common systems are brakes, air conditioning, steering, suspension, high voltage electrical circuits.
-Completion of AUTO 181B, AUTO 170, AUTO 105, AUTO 135, AUTO 106 with a C or better or equivalent work experience
+Cal-GETC: None District GE: None Recommended: Acceptance to this course requires the submission of an application and faculty interview to determine if the applicant has the required level of skill and understanding of electrical and mechanical concepts.
+Desired qualifications include good diagnostic skills of the function and operating principles of common systems used in hybrid, electrical, and conventional vehicles.
+Those systems include: brakes, air conditioning, steering, suspension, high voltage electrical circuits.
+Completion of AUTO 105, AUTO 106, AUTO 135, AUTO 170, AUTO 181B, with a C or better or equivalent work experience.

 AUTO 182C Tesla Service Technician Training (Session C) 4 Units